Contrast therapy: When to use hot vs cold

 Most people are familiar with the age-old advice of using ice packs and heating pads when something is sore or injured.
 The unfortunate reality is that there is still a lot of general confusion of when to ice, when to heat, when to alternate and why even bother.

-Before physical activity – it’s common to warm up muscles through physical activity before exercise or competition.
+It’s common to warm up muscles through physical activity before exercise or competition.
 If you want to take an additional step in protecting yourself from injury, heating muscles and joints before exercise can help injury prevention.
-Using a simple heating pad on any trouble areas for 10-15 minutes per area will help loosen up muscles so you can avoid unwanted stress.
+Using a simple heating pad or this tool on any trouble areas for 10-15 minutes per area will help loosen up muscles so you can avoid unwanted stress.

 Alternating between hot and cold therapy is called contrasting therapy.
 This can be beneficial and extremely stimulating.

 Cryotherapy is better for post-workout recovery and acute injury because it: